Nsoro-Allan/ada/README.md

 Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"  ELEVENLABS_API_KEY="YOUR_ELEVENLABS_API_KEY_HERE"   `

-> **Important**: Do not share your .env file or commit it to GitHub.
-It's already included in the .gitignore to prevent this.
+> **Important**: Do not share or commit your .env file to GitHub.
+The project's .gitignore file is configured to ignore it.

 Usage
 -----

 ### Running the Application

-To start A.D.A., run the main Python script from your terminal:
+Ensure your ada-env environment is active, then run the main Python script:

 Bash